-Extensions and renovations don’t have to be expensive or complicated, as I learned on my project in Co Clare.
+A cottage renovation doesn’t have to be expensive or complicated, as Ray O’Foghlu learned on his project in Co Clare.

 Financing your project through a personal loan/credit union loan can be a big advantage.
 Financing refurbs with banks on mortgage terms can lead you into a whole world of bureaucracy that stops you from just getting on with it.